Handbook

 - Clothing that contains messages, slogans, or symbols that promote racial discord

-- Hair that is an unnatural hair color or distracts from the learning environment
+- Hair that distracts from the learning environment

 - Jewelry/accessories with metal spikes or chains